Doing nothing for others is the undoing of ourselves... We do ourselves the most good doing something for others. - Horace Mann

 WE SUPPORT DAR AL FETOUH ORPHANAGE

 PAC created a library at the Orphanage.
-They donated computers, shelves, and books and art supplies.
+They donated computers, shelves, books, and art supplies.
 We fundraised by having our annual International Festival and proceeded to give to this orphanage.
 We also secured the building by installing metal grating over the lower floor rooms at the orphanage.
 In the winter, we donated over 12 portable heaters to help take the chill off the unheated bedrooms.
 Each bedroom received a heater.